ClimbAssist/ClimbAssistService/docs/api_documentation.md

 automatically updated, so any changes to the ordering will require multiple calls to update each of the affected resources.
 The server will only validate that all `next` fields are existing resources, and will not attempt to validate other requirements for a valid ordering.

+## State

+Some resources types have a `state` field.
+This is used to hide resources from non-administrator users until they have been approved by an administrator.
+If a resource has state `IN_REVIEW` and the caller is not an administrator, the APIs will behave exactly as if that resource does not exist.
+It will not appear in queries using the `depth` parameter either.
+The state can be updated by calling the appropriate update API.
+All newly created resources with state will always start with state `IN_REVIEW`.

 ## Optional Update Parameters